Quantum separability criteria from bipartite systems to multipartite systems based on generalized Bloch representation: Abstract

 \section{Abstract}

 Quantum entanglement serves as a fundamental resource in quantum information theory.
-This paper presents a comprehensive framework of separability criteria for detecting entanglement across quantum systems, from bipartite to multipartite states.
-We propose a novel unified parameterized extended correlation tensor, constructed via the generalized Bloch representation under an arbitrary orthogonal basis, which bridges our bipartite criterion with several existing ones.
-Moreover, we develop a specialized tensor unfolding technique---termed mixed mode matrix unfolding---that naturally generalizes the conventional $k$-mode matrix unfolding and enables the generalization of the extended correlation tensor construction to multipartite systems.
-And we derive several separability criteria for multipartite states.
-Numerical examples demonstrate that our separability criteria exhibit enhanced capability in detecting entanglement.
+This paper presents a comprehensive framework of separability criteria for detecting bipartite and multipartite entanglements.
+We construct a novel parameterized extended correlation tensor via the generalized Bloch representation under an arbitrary orthogonal basis, which improves the performance of entanglement detection.
+Moreover, we employ the generalized matrix unfolding to generalize the extended correlation tensor construction to multipartite systems, obtaining separability criteria for multipartite entanglement.
+Detailed examples demonstrate that our separability criteria exhibit enhanced capability in detecting entanglement.